Xiaoxiong-Zuo/Xiaoxiong-Zuo.github.io/_news/st.md

 related_posts: false
 ---

 New Sci-Comm contribution!
-My popular science article has been officially published in the anthology **Do Not Answer: Red Coast** (published by CITIC Press).
+My popular science article has been officially published in the 三体 anthology **Do Not Answer: Red Coast 《不要回答：红案》** (published by CITIC Press).
 [Read report](https://mp.weixin.qq.com/s/ReHyP3lj9-UNWLOy44Pckw).